A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 This raw, cured salmon is sprinkled with dill and eaten with a mustard sauce, rye bread and potatoes.

-It doesn't get much greedier than these cinnamon rolls sprinkled with sugar!
+There's nothing more indulgent than these cinnamon rolls sprinkled with sugar!

 Steamed reindeer stew with mashed potatoes and cranberries.